maelfabien/Multimodal-Emotion-Recognition/README.md

 #### Model

-The model we have chosen is a Time distributed ConvNet, it combines convolutional and recurrent neural network.
+The model we have chosen is a **Time distributed ConvNet**, it combines convolutional and recurrent neural network.
 To limit overfitting, we tuned the model with :
 - Audio data augmentation
 - Early stopping
-- Decreasing learning rate on plateau
 - L2-Regularization
 - And kept the best model